|

 The Mandate for Israel

-extends democracy to all of Judea and Samaria and ensures that Israel is preserved as a democratic Jewish state.
+extends Israel sovereignty over all of Judea and Samaria and ensures that Israel is preserved as a democratic Jewish state.
 Highlights of the MANDATE for ISRAEL ·

 extended to all of Judea and Samaria. ·